diffblue/gitlab/doc/architecture/blueprints/rate_limiting/index.md

 * We have many ways to define application limits, in many different places.
 * It is difficult to understand what limits have been applied to a request.
-* It is difficult to introduce new limits even even more to define policies.
+* It is difficult to introduce new limits, even more to define policies.
 * Finding what limits are defined requires performing a codebase audit.
 * We don't have a good way to expose limits to satellite services like Registry.
 * We need to build external services to enforce policies (Pipeline Validation Service).
 * There is not standardized way to define policies in a way consistent with defining limits.
-* It is difficult to understand when a user is approach a limit threshold.
+* It is difficult to understand when a user is approaching a limit threshold.
 * There is no way to automatically notify a user when they are approaching thresholds.
 * There is no single way to change limits for a namespace / project / user / customer.
 * There is no single way to monitor limits through real-time metrics.
+* There is no framework for hierarchical limit configuration (instance / namespace / sub-group / project).

 ## Opportunity